What is a foster?

 The specific needs of each animal will determine how much time is involved.
 Our staff can help you determine what kind of animal(s) you’ll be suited to foster.

 We suggest foster parents have an area already selected where the pet(s) will eat and sleep.
 This can be a guest room or the laundry room, even a large bathroom can be used to slowly introduce an animal to your home.
 Allowing your new foster too much room to roam is not usually the best scenario.
 A secure, secluded location allows the animals to get acquainted to the new surrounding a little at a time.
 If you have pets at home, make sure to keep them separate from your fosters at first.
 If you have your own pet(s), they should be up-to-date on vaccinations and well socialized.

 How do I become a foster parent?
-Start by filling out a volunteer application on our volunteer page.
-We will contact you to attend a mandatory Volunteer Orientation.
-Then, we will contact you as soon as we have a pet in need of fostering.
+Start by filling out a volunteer application and then email email@example.com so we know you are available and interested in fostering.
+We will contact you when we are in need of foster homes.